 Stephen Crowley is professor at the Department of Politics, Oberlin College.
 He is a scholar of the politics of Russia and Eastern Europe, with a focus on labor and the political economy of postcommunist transformations.
 His teaching centers on Russia and Eastern Europe, peace and conflict studies, revolutions, and globalization.

-His current research project is entitled "Deindustrialization and the Populist Challenge: Comparing East and West," examining political outcomes in four rust-belt communities in the US, UK, Poland and Russia.
+Another current research project is entitled "Deindustrialization and the Populist Challenge: Comparing East and West," examining political outcomes in four rust-belt communities in the US, UK, Poland and Russia.

 Crowley has been a Fellow at the Woodrow Wilson Center for International Scholars, a Visiting Scholar at George Washington University's Institute for European, Russian and Eurasian Studies, at the Aleksanteri Institute at the University of Helsinki, at the Institute for Advanced Study at the University of Bologna, and at the Collegium Budapest/Institute for Advanced Study.